martschm/martschm.github.io/python_route_optimization.md

 Here is an example of how the csv-file should be structured<br><br>
 <img src="images/python_route_optimization_sample_csv.png?raw=true"/>

+I create a table with all possible routes and exclude routes from "A" to "A" and from "A" to "starting point"
 ```
-# cartesian product of all locations
-# exclude routes from "a" to "a" and from "a" to "starting point"
 locations = data.copy()
 locations["join"] = 1
 locations = pd.merge(locations, locations, how = "outer", on = "join")